eudoxia0/eudoxia0.github.io/article/_posts/2025-04-13-my-backup-infrastructure-2025-edition.md

 Continuing with the centaur naming convention, I have a Backblaze bucket named Pholus, and I use restic to take snapshots of the laptop and upload them to the bucket.

 Why Backblaze?
-Because it's cheaper than [S3], and less involved than S3 (no IAM/roles/policies/etc.) and it does one thing and does it well.
+Because it's cheaper than [S3], and less involved than S3 (no IAM/roles/policies/etc.), and it does one thing and does it well.
+I would probably use S3 if I already had other personal infrastructure on AWS, and latency was a problem (I'm in Australia, and Backblaze is not; with AWS I could have an S3 bucket with ~6ms latency to my home).

 Why restic?
 Because everything else is worse.
 [Duplicity][dup] requires using [GnuPG][gpg] for key management, which is like if to start a car you had to stab yourself with your keys.
 [Borg] is written in Python, which is usually a bad sign for performance and user experience.
 [Rclone], by default, is just cloud rsync, it doesn't encrypt anything, you have to use a two-level configuration, where a [`crypt`][rcrypt] backend acts as a proxy to the real storage backend.
 So if you misconfigure things, you could end up writing cleartext to the cloud.